 3.- External auditor.
-Audit and risk control plan for 2013
+Internal audit plan

-Concerning external auditors, the Committee produced a favourable report on the proposal at the General Shareholders' Meeting to renew Deloitte S.L. as the Auditor of Enagás, S.A. and its Consolidated Group for 2013.
-The proposal was approved at the General Meeting of 24 April 2013.
+Concerning external auditors, the Committee produced a favourable report on the proposal at the General Shareholders' Meeting to renew Deloitte S.L. as the Auditor of Enagás, S.A. and its Consolidated Group for 2014.
+The proposal was approved by the General Meeting held on 25 March 2014.

 It is the Company's intention that remuneration paid to the Auditor or the companies in the Auditor's group for services other than auditing should not exceed 10% of the remuneration for audit services.
-Any new contracts in which this percentage is exceeded must be expressly authorised by the Audit and Compliance Committee.
 In 2012, backed by the Committee, the Company introduced an internal procedure to award the various audit services to the External Auditor in order to ensure such outsourcing is strictly kept to the necessary minimum.